cleifwork/GAUTOCHARGER/README.md

+> [!IMPORTANT]
+> **DON'T USE JUST YET ONGOING CONSTRUCTION !!!***

-# GAUTOCHARGER-V3: Laptop AutoCharging Solution
+# GAUTOCHARGER-V4: Laptop AutoCharging Solution
 > [!NOTE]
-> _For Local Network & VPN Use (Internet Required)_
+> _For Local Network & VPN Use (Hybrid Version)_

-**GAutoCharger-V3** is a battery management automation solution designed for laptops running Windows OS that function as servers and remain connected to a power source 24/7.
+**GAutoCharger-V4** is a battery management automation solution designed for laptops running Windows OS that function as servers and remain connected to a power source 24/7.
 This tool intelligently controls the charging process by managing a Tapo Smart Plug (e.g., P100) via Wi-Fi.
 It ensures that the battery is charged only when necessary, extending battery life and improving overall health by avoiding constant charging cycles.

 ## Features
 - **Automated Charging Control:** Automatically turns on the smart plug when the battery level is low and turns it off when the battery is full, based on configurable thresholds.